Locations:

 Symptoms of CNS lymphoma may include:

-What causes primary CNS lymphoma?
+What causes CNS lymphoma?

 Like other types of lymphoma, CNS lymphoma forms when cells in lymph tissue start to behave abnormally.
 They multiply out of control and overtake healthy cells.
-With CNS lymphoma, the cells that start growing abnormally are usually white blood cells (lymphocytes) called B-cells.
+With CNS lymphoma, the cells that start growing abnormally are usually white blood cells (lymphocytes) called B cells.

 Diagnosis and Tests